 The burden of proof is on Respondent to show that the transactions were in fact authorized, 15 U.S.C.
 1693 (g).
-Respondent has failed to satisfy its burden of proof by failing to provide copies of the merchant confirmations, failing to provide evidence of undisputed transactions corroborating disputed transactions, failing to provide copies of the PIN reports showing any failed PIN attempts, and failing to provide the EFT reports which would show any declined transactions.
-I find in favor of Claimant that the disputed transaction were unauthorized.
+Respondent has failed to satisfy its burden of proof by failing to show that Claimant attempted to make the disputed transactions himself, failing to provide copies of the EFT reports showing whether the disputed transactions were card present in person transactions, and by failing to provide a copy of the PIN report showing failed PIN attempts.
+I find in favor of Claimant that the disputed transactions were unauthorized.
+I also find that Claimant's purported deposit made after Claimant filed his arbitration demand is irrelevant to the case at hand.